 From the Editor: Hazel Wheaton

-See demonstrations and definitions of beginning jewelry-making techniques needed for projects in this issue.
+Demonstrations and definitions of beginning jewelry-making techniques needed for projects in this issue.
+View basic techniques.